GoogleCloudPlatform/terraform-google-vertex-ai/modules/model-armor-floorsetting/README.md

 # Module for Model Armor Floor Settings

 This module is used to create [Model Armor floor settings](https://cloud.google.com/security-command-center/docs/model_armor_floor_settings).
-You can find example(s) for this module [here](https://github.com/GoogleCloudPlatform/terraform-google-vertex-ai/tree/main/examples/model-armor-floorsetting-example). `terraform destroy` deletes state file.
+You can find example(s) for this module [here](https://github.com/GoogleCloudPlatform/terraform-google-vertex-ai/tree/main/examples/model-armor-floorsetting-example). `terraform destroy` will not reset model armor floor setting, instead if will delete resource from state file.
 If you want to reset model armor setting [follow these steps](#reset-model-armor-setting).

 ```hcl
 module "model_armor_floorsetting" {